yashap/parker-playground/service/food-delivery/README.md

 # Install all dependencies
 make install

-# Run Metro (React Native JS bundler)
-make run-bundler

-# Run app in the Android emulator (must have `make run-bundler` running in another shell)
+# Run the HTTP server
-make run-android
+make run

-# Run app in the iOS emulator (must have `make run-bundler` running in another shell)
+# Run ngrok, exposing the local HTTP server to the internet
-make run-ios
+make ngrok
+# Then, if running a frontend, get your ngrok HTTPS URL, and use it in the frontend's config
 ```